mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 title: The Best OS For Kubernetes
 slug: 2023-11-28-the-best-os-for-kubernetes
 date: "2023-11-28"
-tags: [kubernetes, talos_linux]
+tags: [kubernetes, talos]
 image: { path: featured.webp }

 description: |
-  If you're not using Talos Linux for Kubernetes, you're (probably) doing it wrong.
-Here’s why.
+  Learn why Talos Linux is (probably) the best OS for Kubernetes.
+This minimal, API-driven operating system is secure by default and configured entirely via YAML, making cluster deployment and management effortless
 ---

-How quickly can you tear down and redeploy your Kubernetes cluster?
-What if I told you it takes me less than 5 minutes to get from ISO to `kubectl`?
+If you're not using Talos Linux for Kubernetes, you're _probably_ doing it wrong.
+Read along and let me explain why.

 ## The Relic of the Past